kuzzleio/kuzzle/lib/services/README.md

 ## logger.js

 The Logger is an interface to Logstash that we used to monitor the Kuzzle state.
-As an exemple if we want to log each data creation for analysis purpose, you just have to call :
+As an exemple if we want to log each data creation for analysis purpose, you just have to call:

 ```
   kuzzle.emit('data:create', data);
 ```

-and add in the [hooks](../../lib/config/hooks.js) the entry :
+and add in the [hooks](../../lib/config/hooks.js) the entry:

 ```
   'data:create': ['log:log']